ebrahimebrahim/udacity-cpp-03-memory-management/README.md

 # CPPND: Memory Management Chatbot

+---

+## Forked

+This is forked by Ebrahim as an assignment for the Udacity C++ nanodegree.

+---

 This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.

 <img src="images/chatbot_demo.gif"/>